 The dry weather can also affect moles, as there is less food in the tunnels, making the mole seek out prey elsewhere.
 Moles come out of their tunnels using the nest more often than thought but are extremely stealthy when above ground.

 Moles will not stay above the ground for long, returning to its nest and tunnels.

 If moles cannot find enough food, particularly in summer, they may abandon their nest and move to another territory a few hundred meters away.

 Moles are not social and can be aggressive when facing another mole, even a female.
 However, in spring, they are social when finding a mate.
 In February, the male will leave his tunnels to find a female.
 The male will enter their burrow, where they are often chased out.

 However, if the female is receptive, they may accept each other briefly and not fight.
 They stay together for a few hours before the male leaves and returns to their nest and tunnels.
 Most females will become pregnant by spring.

 Moles are born naked and helpless.
 The pink babies are suckled for four weeks by their mother.
-During this time, they grow quickly, growing to half their adult size and developing fur.
+During this time, they increase, growing to half their adult size and developing fur.

 They eat chewed-up worms that are brought to them by their mother.
-They will start to explore the burrows near the nest.
+They will start to explore the caves near the nest.
 They are almost ready to leave their mother at about six weeks, and their aggressive instincts kick in.
 Once the mother has enough of them, they will be expelled from the tunnels.